bh90210/CP500/README.md

 * **B** There are two options to procced depending on your situation

 1. Android Studio/Gradle option: run `git clone https://github.com/BH90210/CP500.git` from inside the directory you want your project to be.
-Then procced normally as you would since the dinfing is already pre-compiled and in place
+Then procced normally as you would since the binding is already pre-compiled and in place

 2. Go option: run `go get github.com/BH90210/CP500` then procced building the app the way you prefer